krhadden/ServiceNow-Assessment/README.md

 ## Assumptions
-Data is not modified after page has loaded.
+- I assumed that data will not be modified by another user after page has loaded.
+User will have to refresh the page for current data.

-I did not display duplicate values.
+- I did not display duplicate values.
 I assumed the user would not want to see multiple rows for the same incident.

-I assumed that in Image B, the symbol next to the “Open” title was a back button to take the user back to the page in Image A.
+- I assumed that in Image B, the symbol next to the “Open” title was a back button to take the user back to the page in Image A.

-I assumed that the number next to the “Open” title in Image B was the number of “Open” incidents.
+- I assumed that the number next to the “Open” title in Image B was the number of “Open” incidents.

-I assumed that the user could input any value for the “Number”, “Priority”, and “short_description” properties of an incident when creating a new incident.
+- I assumed that the user could input any string for the “number”, "description", and “short_description” properties of an incident when creating a new incident.
+I also assumed that "sys_created_on" would automatically be added in the backend.
+I assumed the options in the dropdown menus for "state" and "priority" as well.